What is Counselling?

 As of April 1, 2019, individuals who have been in a car accident no longer need pre-approval from ICBC for their healthcare treatments as long as they have an ICBC claim number.
 This means you get access to services to improve your physical and mental health right away from Day 1 of your accident and up to 12 weeks after the accident.
 After that date, we will work with ICBC to ensure you continue to get access to the care you need until you are at maximal recovery.

 If your accident was more than 3 months ago but you’d still like to take advantage of counselling services, we can still help you get access.
 Please email us or call us at 604-876-9977 with your claim details so we can work with ICBC to get access to the care you need.
-If you’d like access to other services such as chiropractic care, physiotherapy, acupuncture or massage after your
+If you’d like access to other services such as chiropractic care, physiotherapy, acupuncture or massage after your accident, most at little or no cost to you, please visit our ICBC page or call or email us

 - All British Columbia licensed drivers (Insured by ICBC)